KishanYern/Focus-Timer-App/README.md

 ## ✨ Author

-Created by [Your Name Here] – built with a focus on productivity, performance, and clean design.
+Created by Kishan Yerneni and Yash Patel – built with a focus on productivity, performance, and clean design.